Skip to content

 You can run the above command with following options:

 That will install the heimdalld and heimdallcli binaries.
-Verify the installation by checking the Heimdall version on your machine:
+Verify the installation by checking the Heimdall version on your machine using the following command:

 heimdalld version --long